sashirajc/jekyll-now/_posts/2018-10-06-AWS-Identity-access-Management.md

 ---
 layout: post
-title: AWS Identity Access Management
+title: AWS Identity Access Management (IAM)
 tags: AWS
 ---

-# Identity Access Management (IAM)

 IAM allows to manage users and their level of access to the AWS console.